cr7pt0gr4ph7/blog/_posts/2024-02-24-discoveries-of-the-week.md

 ---
 layout: article
-title: Discoveries of the Week
+title: Discoveries of the Week &ndash; 2024/04
 tags: ["Discoveries of the Week", "SVG", "CSS"]
 article_header:
   type: overlay